What are varicose veins?

 The blood moves towards the heart by one-way valves in the veins.
 When the valves become weakened or damaged, blood can collect in the veins.
 This causes the veins to become enlarged.
 Sitting or standing for long periods can cause blood to pool in the leg veins, increasing the pressure within the veins.
 The veins can stretch from the increased pressure.
 This may weaken the walls of the veins and damage the valves.

 What are the risk factors for varicose veins?

 Varicose veins may be more common in some families (inherited).
 Increased pressure in the veins may cause varicose veins.
 Factors that may increase pressure include:

 Deep vein thrombosis (DVT) is a serious condition with blood clots in the deep veins.
-This condition does not usually occur with varicose veins.
+This condition does not usually happen with varicose veins.
 That is because varicose veins affect the veins close to the surface of the skin.
 However, with severe varicose veins, there is a small chance of developing blood clots in the deep veins.
-Blood clots require medical care right away.
+Blood clots need medical care right away.
 Symptoms of blood clots include pain, swelling, and redness of the leg.
-Blood clots may also occur in the arms or other parts of the body.
-If you have symptoms that may mean a blood clot, call your health care provider.
+Blood clots may also happen in the arms or other parts of the body.
+If you have symptoms that may mean a blood clot, call your healthcare provider.